samuelburbulla/dune-mmesh/doc/installation.rst

 Note that this takes some time in order to compile all dependent Dune modules.

-If you encounter problems with, e.g., Boost headers missing (e.g. on an M1 Mac), make sure that the include paths can be found.
+If you encounter problems with, e.g., Boost headers missing on an M1 Mac, make sure that the include paths can be found.
 For instance, use the export

 .. code-block:: bash